paritytech/command-bot/README.md

   which will be attached to the CI job for running the command.
 You can specify this option multiple times for multiple tags.

 In `[command]` you should provide a shell command to be run in the CI job.

-The `$ARTIFACTS_DIR` variable is available in case the command needs to generates some artifact.
+The `$ARTIFACTS_DIR` environment variable is available in case the command needs to generate some artifact.

 ### Example